SekiroSake/angular2Prac/README.md

 - If ngIf returns false, the <div> will not be rendered in html
 - If Hidden is true, however, the <div> is still in html, it's just not showing
   * [hidden] will take more memory space, so if the div tree is big, use  ngif rather than [hidden]
+  * But, if the whole tree is show/hide repeatly, using [hidden] is a better choice, because ngif will delete and insert the div again and again

+## ngSwitch and if